jetbasrawi/multiservice/README.md

 #multiservice

 An simple example of linking a Go application to a Redis database running on Docker and provisioned with Docker Compose.
+V2 improves on V1 by showing how it is possible to persist data independently of the database container lifecycle using named volumes.

 The cononical Docker Compose demo app which records the number of times a page has been viewed in a Redis database.
 The web application from the cononical example is ported to Go.